Sione Teuhema

-Sione Teuhema (born September 25, 1995) is an American professional gridiron football defensive lineman for the BC Lions of the Canadian Football League (CFL).
+Sione Teuhema (born September 28, 1995) is an American professional football defensive lineman for the BC Lions of the Canadian Football League (CFL).

 College career

 Teuhema played college football for the LSU Tigers from 2014 to 2015.
 He played in 16 games where he had 20 tackles and two sacks.
-He was suspended by the team in May 2016 an transferred to Southeastern Louisiana University to play for the Lions that year.
+He was suspended by the team in May 2016 and transferred to Southeastern Louisiana University to play for the Lions that year.
 He played for the Lions from 2016 to 2017 where he had 109 tackles, 13 sacks, and three forced fumbles.

 Professional career

 Arizona Hotshots

-After going undrafted in the 2018 NFL Draft, Teuhema attended minicamp with the Chicago Bears and New York Jets, but was not signed.
+After going undrafted in the 2018 NFL draft, Teuhema attended minicamp with the Chicago Bears and New York Jets, but was not signed.
 He didn't play in 2018, and then signed with the Arizona Hotshots for the 2019 season.
 That year, he recorded 13 tackles, one sack, and one forced fumble before the league folded during the season.